Aegina or Hydra: Which Greek Saronic Island Is Better to Visit?

 Greece-Travel-Blog_Aegina-Or-Hydra_Which-To-Visit_PIN

-Both Aegina and Hydra are both beautiful islands of the Saronic Gulf, and if you have the time, it’s well worth visiting both.
+Both Aegina and Hydra are beautiful islands of the Saronic Gulf, and if you have the time, it’s well worth visiting both.
 However, Aegina scrapes the win simply because it is closer to Athens and, therefore, requires less of a ferry trip.

 There are more facilities in Aegina Town, which may or may not matter to you.
 However, Hydra is undoubtedly more authentic and laid-back, so if that’s what you’re looking for, perhaps Hydra would be the winner for your next trip.